Kdecherf/blog.kdecherf.com/content/blog/2018-12-28-restic-and-backblaze-b2-short-cost-analysis-of-prune-operations/post.markdown

 [2]: https://www.backblaze.com/b2/cloud-storage.html

 [^1]: This repository is not the larger that I have but I wanted to give a try with a small one before playing with the other repositories.
-I still need to try the prune against a repository of 1+TB of data.
-Also this repository backs up files that are mainly added or removed but rarely updated.
+[^2]: I used `-o b2.connections=20` for this prune operation, I don't know if it had a impact on overall duration.